On the Role of Computation in Reinforcement Learning: Experiments

 \subsection{How to measure the value of compute?}

 Our theory proves that there are certain tasks which only policies with more compute can solve~(\Cref{sec:theory}) and previous experiments~(\Cref{sec:performance} and \Cref{sec:horizon_gen}) show that policies with more recurrent steps perform better.
 We now provide a method to estimate the \textbf{value of compute} for any given problem.
-Given two policies $\pi_{t_1}$ and $\pi_{t_2}$ which use $t_1 > t_2$ recurrent steps respectively, the $n$-step advantage of using $\pi_{t_1}$ over $\pi_{t_2}$ is:\footnote{For simplicity we assume deterministic transitions and policies.
+Given two policies $\pi_{t_1}$ and $\pi_{t_2}$ which use $t_1, t_2$ recurrent steps respectively, the $n$-step value of compute of $\pi_{t_2}$ over of $\pi_{t_1}$ is:\footnote{For simplicity we assume deterministic transitions and policies.
 An expectation needs to be added to the second and third term for the general case.}

 where $v_{\pi_{t}}$ is the value function of $\pi_t$.
-Intuitively, the value of compute measures how much rewards are lost by temporarily using $t_2 < t_1$ recurrent steps $n$ timesteps in the MDP.
+Intuitively, the value of compute measures how much value is gained/lost by temporarily using $t_2$ recurrent steps~(instead of $t_1$) for $n$ time-steps in the MDP.

 In~\Cref{fig:adv}, we plot the value of compute for the boxpick-exact-4 with $t_1=5$ (IRU-$(5)$) and $t_2=1$ (IRU-$(1)$) over the course of several successful trajectories.
 We observe that value of compute increases with $n$, in line with the intuition that an agent will lose more value if it continues to use less compute for longer.
 For all values of $n$, the value of compute increases and peaks in the early half of the episode and then decreases towards zero.
 This is also expected since during the early half of an episode, selecting the correct action is both difficult and crucial.
-If the agent behaving sub-optimally, due to less compute, for too long, it might enter a region of the state space where it no longer knows how to recover, even with more compute.
+If the agent behaves sub-optimally, due to less compute, for too long, it might enter a region of the state space where it no longer knows how to recover.
 Towards the end of the episode when most blocks are already in their place, the value of compute is low as it is easier to select the correct action.
 This experiment highlights an opportunity for future work: compute-optimal agents should adaptively decide how much compute to use based on the difficulty of the current state.